This post may contain affiliate links. Please read our disclosure policy.

 This cranberry jello salad with pineapple can be modified in lots of ways to suit your tastes and what you have on hand.
 Here are a few examples:

-- Additions? - chopped fresh apple, chopped fresh pear, canned mandarin oranges would all work well
+Chopped fresh apple, chopped fresh pear, canned mandarin oranges would all work well. - Nuts?

-- Nuts? - Use whatever nut you prefer - walnuts, pecans, peanuts or skip them if you prefer.
+Use whatever nut you prefer – walnuts, pecans, peanuts or skip them if you prefer. - Celery?

 Can I Make Cranberry Jello Salad in Advance?